RobbenRoll/emgfit/ReadMe.txt

 * final mass values of IOIs recalibrated via multiplication with calibration factor 'cal_fac' obtained from fit of mass calibrant
 * 'centroid' refers to centroid of underlying Gaussian (instead of true centroid of Hyper-EMG)

+Prerequisites:
+* Packages:
+* Add PYTHONPATH to user variables and add location of emgfit folder to it such that python can find the package on its own

 Things to control by user: